-Objective: We investigated the prognostic value of the Revised trauma score (RTS) and Glasgow coma scale (GCS) in predicting mortality in multi-trauma patients.
+Objective: We investigated the prognostic value of the revised trauma score (RTS) and Glasgow Coma scale (GCS) in predicting mortality in multi-trauma patients.

-Materials and Methods: This retrospective study included 537 consecutive trauma patients with a shock index $\geq 1.0$ .
-We evaluated the demographics, clinical characteristics, and trauma scores, including GCS and RTS, in both survivor and non-survivor groups.
+Materials and Methods: This retrospective study included 537 consecutive trauma patients with a shock index ≥1.0.
+We evaluated the demographics, clinical characteristics, and trauma scores, including GCS and RTS, in both the survivor and non-survivor groups.

-Results: A total of 537 patients, comprising 58.29% males and 41.71% females, with a mean age of $44.46 \pm 22.05$ years, were included.
+Results: A total of 537 patients, comprising 58.29% males and 41.71% females, with a mean age of $44.46\pm22.05$ years, were included.
 Overall mortality was 13.04%.
-Age and sex differed significantly between survivors and non-survivors (p = 0.0001 and p = 0.001).
-Non-survivors had significantly lower mean GCS and RTS scores (p = 0.0001 for both comparisons).
-ROC analysis identified a GCS $\leq$ 10 for predicting mortality in multi-trauma patients, with 99.89% sensitivity and 99.79% specificity.
+Age and sex differed significantly between survivors and non-survivors (p=0.0001 and p=0.001).
+Non-survivors had significantly lower mean GCS and RTS scores (p=0.0001 for both comparisons).
+Receiver operating characteristic analysis identified a GCS $\leq$ 10 for predicting mortality in multi-trauma patients, with 99.89% sensitivity and 99.79% specificity.
 Additionally, an RTS $\leq$ 8 had 98.57% sensitivity and 99.79% specificity for determining mortality.

 Conclusion: Our results indicated that lower mean GCS and RTS scores were predictors of mortality in multi-trauma patients.
-A GCS of $\leq 10$ and an RTS of $\leq 8$ exhibited exceptional sensitivity and specificity for determining mortality in multi-trauma patients.
+A GCS of ≤10 and an RTS of ≤8 exhibited exceptional sensitivity and specificity for determining mortality in multi-trauma patients.

-Keywords: trauma, trauma scores, Glasgow coma scale, Revised trauma score, mortality
+Keywords: Trauma, trauma scores, Glasgow Coma scale, revised trauma score, mortality